When rheumatoid arthritis (RA) affects the jaw, it often causes tenderness, stiffness, and pain when chewing.

-RA usually affects the joints symmetrically so people may notice the symptoms in both sides of the jaw.
+RA usually affects the joints symmetrically, so people may notice the symptoms on both sides of the jaw.

-In this article, we examine how RA can affect the jaw, its symptoms, diagnosis, and ways to relieve RA related jaw pain.
+This article will examine how RA can affect the jaw, including its symptoms, diagnosis, and ways to relieve jaw pain relating to RA.

 RA is a chronic inflammatory autoimmune disease that causes the immune system to attack healthy cells and tissues in and around the joints.

-Jaw pain rarely develops in the early stages of RA.
-People with RA should inform their rheumatologist if they experience pain in new areas.
+Jaw pain rarely develops in the early stages of RA — the jaw is

 - an aching jaw